MicrosoftDocs/entra-docs/docs/identity-platform/signing-key-rollover.md

     Get-MsIdSigningKeyThumbprint -Latest | Update-MsIdApplicationSigningKeyThumbprint -ApplicationId <ApplicationId>
     ```

-2. Test the web application by signing in to get a new token.
-The key update change is instantaneous, but make sure you use a new browser session.
-For example, use Internet Explorer's "InPrivate," Chrome's "Incognito," or Firefox's "Private" mode) to ensure you're issued a new token.
+1. Test the web application by signing in to get a new token.
+The key update change is instantaneous, but make sure you use a new browser session to ensure you're issued a new token.
+For example, use Microsoft Edge's "InPrivate," Chrome's "Incognito," or Firefox's "Private" mode.

-3. If you experience any issues, revert to the previous key you were using and contact Azure support:
+1. If you experience any issues, revert to the previous key you were using and contact Azure support:

     ```powershell
     Update-MsIdApplicationSigningKeyThumbprint -ApplicationId <ApplicationId> -KeyThumbprint <PreviousKeyThumbprint>
     ```

-4. After you update your application to support manual rollover, revert to normal behavior:
+1. After you update your application to support manual rollover, revert to normal behavior:

     ```powershell
     Update-MsIdApplicationSigningKeyThumbprint -ApplicationId <ApplicationId> -Default